 9. Don’t be afraid to yell stranger danger—This may sound silly for an adult, but we have been trained to hear this from kids and we spring into action when we hear this, it serves a function like the alarm or whistle.
 But unlike the personal alarm that many people seem to tune out, because we are numb to car alarms going off randomly all the time, those two words are a trigger, and no one ignores a child in trouble.

 10. Avoid walking or jogging alone early in the AM or late evenings—Many of my friends are runners and prefer the isolation of an early morning run or late evening.
-Its personally not my cup of tea, but they say, its their stress relief after an intense day at work.
+Its personally not my cup of tea, but they say it’s their stress relief after an intense day at work.
 It is how they unwind.
 I get that, we all need a way to decompress.
 But I would advocate for being as safety conscious as possible.
-Letting someone know your running route and a start time and expected finish time.
-Wearing a head light and reflective clothing.
+Letting someone know your running route and start time and expected finish time.
+Wearing a headlight and reflective clothing.
 Keeping a cell phone on your person and a personal alarm or whistle.
 I also would advise a small compact firearm if you are a concealed carry permit holder.
-If in the Chicago area, look up Chicago’s Most Trusted Firearm Trainer, Pew Pew Guru for private, group CCW and firearm training’s.
+If in the Chicago area, look up Chicago’s Most Trusted Firearm Trainer, Pew Pew Guru for private, group CCW and firearm training.

 12. Use common sense.
 I know common sense is rare and that the phrase common sense is kind of a misnomer but let’s stretch our common-sense muscle.
 Let’s build muscle memory for common sense.
 We do this by taking the most mundane and passing it through a set of filters.
-The filters should ask: what are the consequences of this action, what are the risk, what are worse case and best-case outcomes.
+The filters should ask: what are the consequences of this action, what is the risk, what is the worse case and best-case outcomes.
 Once that filter is in place— I suggest you run every choice through your common-sense filter.
-Use your new rose-colored safety glasses to assess every touch point, communication, interaction, decision, option, choice.
+Use your new rose-colored safety glasses to assess every touchpoint, communication, interaction, decision, option, choice.